-In response to increased ridership and the start of the school year, the Napa Valley Transportation Authority (NVTA) will implement two new fixed-route services in the City of Napa, expand local service hours and provide express service for commuters to the Vallejo Ferry Terminal beginning on August 15, 2021.
+In response to increased ridership and the start of the school year, the Napa Valley Transportation Authority (NVTA) deployed two new fixed-route services in the City of Napa, expanded local service hours and reinstated express service for commuters to the Vallejo Ferry Terminal beginning on August 15, 2021.

-NVTA will operate longer hours on the Routes N, S, and Vine on-demand service.
-In addition, two new City of Napa routes, Route E and Route W, will serve the Shurtleff and Westwood neighborhoods.
-The new local routes offer a convenient option for riders in the high-demand areas and allow Vine Transit to continue to offer on-demand service in areas with lower demand.
+NVTA began to operate longer hours on the Routes N, S, and Vine on-demand service.
+The Vine also started operating two new City of Napa routes, Route E and Route W, in the Shurtleff and Westwood neighborhoods.
+The new local routes offer a convenient option for riders in the high-demand areas and allow Vine Transit to continue to offer ondemand service in areas with lower demand.